 His teaching and related educational activities are directly informed by latest research in the subject matter concerned.
 Particularly his postgraduate students appreciate a teaching style based on research-informed workshops, integrated design exercises and dynamic group work activities.
 Unless absolutely necessary, he avoids giving standard lectures based on countless PowerPoint slides with little student staff-interactions.

 His personal basic teaching approach is based on a modern and liberal philosophy to learning, where taking initiative and responsibility are high on the agenda.
 His philosophy is informed by knowledge about teaching and learning, which he acquired through formal training in teaching in higher education and through knowledge and methodology development in my subject area.

-His CV comprises relevant evidence, which is directly related to my teaching, education and supervision expertise.
+His CV comprises relevant evidence, which is directly related to his teaching, education and supervision expertise.
 Important aspects of my own basic approach to undergraduate and particularly postgraduate teaching are outlined where appropriate.
 His reflection is based on personal experience of teaching and learning in higher education on all levels including research studies undertaking by groups of students (all levels).

 His plans for the future are to continue with his unique teaching style, but to be guided by my more teaching-active colleagues to pitch his teaching at the right level, and to adjust to new developments in the education sector.
 The overall aim is to optimise student feedback and student progression.

 Civil Engineering Communications 1 (co-lecturing; approximately 80 to 110 students; 2011-2015)